 Anyone may submit a nomination, including for yourself or your own organization.

-All nominations will be reviewed by a nominations committee, comprised of employees and volunteers of Daily Bread Food Bank, and weighed against nomination criteria.
-Three successful finalists from each category will be contacted by August 24, 2018.
-Award recipients will be announced at the Best in Class Awards presentation on September 25, 2018.
+All nominations will be reviewed by a selection committee, comprised of employees and volunteers of Daily Bread Food Bank, and weighed against nomination criteria.
+Award recipients will be announced at the Best in Class Awards presentation on June 15, 2021.

 All nominations must be submitted through the online form.